NetApp/FSx-ONTAP-samples-scripts/AI/GenAI-ChatBot-application-sample/README.md

     - NEXT_PUBLIC_AWS_USER_POOLS_ID=YOUR_AWS_USER_POOLS_ID
     - NEXT_PUBLIC_AWS_USER_WEB_CLIENT_ID=YOUR_AWS_USER_WEB_CLIENT_ID

+#### Configure Active Directory with Amazon Cognito
+1. To integrate Active Directory with Amazon Cognito, follow the [A guide to AD FS federation with Amazon Cognito user pools instructions (Steps 1 to 4)](https://aws.amazon.com/blogs/security/simplify-web-app-authentication-a-guide-to-ad-fs-federation-with-amazon-cognito-user-pools/).
+2. To configure SAML request signing, follow the instructions in [Signing SAML requests](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-SAML-signing-encryption.html#cognito-user-pools-SAML-signing).
+3. Specify the federated identity provider and authorization by adding the following variables to the `.env.local` file, with values that match your environment.
+    - NEXT_PUBLIC_LOGIN_EXTERNAL_PROVIDER=YOUR_COGNITO_IDENTITY_PROVIDER_NAME
+    - NEXT_PUBLIC_AWS_OAUTH={"domain":"<DOMAIN_PREFIX>.auth.<REGION>.amazoncognito.com","scope":["openid", "profile", "email"],"redirectSignIn":"http://localhost:9091","redirectSignOut":"http://localhost:9091","responseType":"code"}
+    - Domain - The domain for your Cognito user pool.
+    - Scope - Scopes specifying the access privileges.
+    - redirectSignIn - The URL to redirect to after a successful sign-in.
+    - redirectSignOut - The URL to redirect to after a successful sign-out.
+    - responseType - The type of response to receive from the authorization server.

 ### Set up Clerk
 1. Follow the [Sign up](https://dashboard.clerk.com/sign-in?redirect_url=https%3A%2F%2Fdashboard.clerk.com%2F) instructions to sign up for a Clerk account.
 2. Download and unpack the Workload Factory GenAI sample application source package.